danbettles/php-project-template/README.md

 # PHP Project Template

 A most basic PHP project template with PHPUnit and PHP_CodeSniffer ready to roll.
-The project is ISC-licensed by default.
+The project will be [ISC-licensed](https://en.wikipedia.org/wiki/ISC_license) by default.

 Additionally, the following Composer scripts are included to help you quickly get going.